HimaxWiseEyePlus/Edge-Impulse-model-on-Himax-AI/README.md

 - Please check you select `Grove Vision AI(V2)` and press `Connect` button
 ![Screenshot from 2024-04-02 13-11-40](https://github.com/HimaxWiseEyePlus/Edge-Impulse-model-on-Himax-AI/assets/162244304/d7445866-515a-4100-8670-436abde5324c)

 Note: To display your own classes, one just needs to change the class names.
-For example, ["mouse","cup"] to ["motorcycle","person","bottle"].
+For example, ["mouse","cup"] to ["motorcycle","person","bottle"] in `index-legacy.77bc29bc.js`